-In the event of a power failure (or when the On/Off switch is in the Off position), the "Power" indicator or amber switch is not illuminated and the entire system is de-energized, closing all automatic valves and halting all boiler operations.
+In the event of a power failure the "Power" indicator is not illuminated and the entire system is de-energized, closing all automatic valves and halting all boiler operations.
 When power is restored the sequence of operation will resume at Step 5, provided that all the limits are satisfied.